1. Why has the University cancelled Convocation ceremonies for 2020 and Spring 2021?

 10. Will I be responsible for the cost of shipping my diploma?

-There is no charge for the initial shipping of June/November 2020 graduates’ diplomas.
+There is no charge for the initial shipping of June 2021 graduates’ diplomas.

 If your address was incorrect or the diploma could not be delivered, it will be returned to the Office of Convocation.
 Once returned, any subsequent requests to deliver the diploma will be at the graduate's cost.